daniel-deiana/Daniel-Deiana/README.md

 ### Hi 👋
-📚 Computer Engineeering student at the University of Pisa
+📚 Computer Engineering student at the University of Pisa

 <p align="left">
 </p>